Need help with Clearing?GO TO CLEARING

 What is the Diversity Index?

-This brand new (and never seen before may we add) tool will show you the different student nationalities at universities and their percentages in the overall student body.
+This unique and valuable tool will show you the different student nationalities at universities, and their percentages in the overall student body.

-And it doesn’t just cover UK institutions either, you can also search for nationalities at universities in the US, Australia and New Zealand, which is ideal if you want to study abroad.
+You can use it to search for nationalities at universities across the UK, USA, Australia and New Zealand, ideal if you are wanting to research studying abroad.

-Feel at Home index, which shows you the proportion of students who have the same nationality as you.
-And if that wasn’t enough, you can filter this further by subject area, study level, destination and/or university, giving you peace of mind that you won’t be alone.
+There is also the Feel at Home index, which can be used to find out the proportion of students who have the same nationality as you.
+This tool allows you to filter by subject, study level, destination and/or university.

 Knowing there are other students with the same nationality as you can make a real difference to your university experience.
 Shree Suriya from Sri Lanka went to an Australian university and says, “I have a lot of friends from my country so life is not that bad.
 At least it is good to talk to someone from your country.
 I hardly miss home and the food as we take up turns while cooking.
 We live together so it is easy.”

-9. London Metropolitan University (151 nationalities, 5972 international students)
+9. Manchester Metropolitan University (155 nationalities, 4645 international students)

 For many students, having access to a multicultural community is a vital part of studying abroad.
 Ngoc Tran from Vietnam who studied at Goldsmiths, University of London, said: “Even though I am the only one that comes from Vietnam […] I have never felt isolated and lonely but always surrounded by lovely international friends that give me so much advice and help during the course.”